The Appalachian Mountains are infamous for their mysterious creature sightings.

 Legend states that it once attacked and mutilated a small group of Union soldiers during the Civil War.

 14. Snallygaster of Preston County, S2E10

-The Snallygaster Is a huge flying reptile that resembles a pterodactyl with a 20-foot wingspan and a greenish gray skin.
+The Snallygaster is a huge flying reptile that resembles a pterodactyl with a 20-foot wingspan and greenish-gray skin.

-The Snallygaster was first sighted in the mid-1700s as it said to have a high-pitched piercing scream.
+The Snallygaster was first sighted in the mid-1700s and is said to have a high-pitched piercing scream.

 If you’ve ever driven through West Virginia and noticed a 7-pointed star painted onto the side of the barn, the origin of this tradition relates to the Snallygaster as legend states that it keeps the monster at bay.

 15. Cave Creature of Greenbrier County, S2E11

 The Cave Creature is a human-like cave-dwelling monster with sharp teeth and goblin-like ears.
 The creature is said to be hairless.